HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-decedent-age-intro.md

   Notes:
   * When present, the effective date of this observation shall be equal to the decedent's date of death.
   * Age is derived as the difference in time between the decedent's death date and birth date.
 Age is an integer value, reported in the largest appropriate unit.
-  An age of 13 months should be reported as 1 year, not 13 months, or 1.083 years.
+  An age of 1 year and 1 month should be reported as 1 year, not 13 months, or 1.083 years.
 Although the FHIR quantity provides a decimal value, only the integer component of the value will be used by NCHS.
   * The appropriate units for age are defined here: